Best Practices

 Podcasts offer another possible channel for reaching employees with cultural communications — and podcasts continue to increase in popularity.
 Some estimates have the number of podcast listeners topping 100 million by 2024.
 They’re easy to produce and require a minimal budget, even if you need outside help in recording or editing.

-Here are five ways you might use podcasts in your internal communications channel mix:
+Here are five ways you might use podcasts for internal communications:

 Image Placeholder